This page was last updated on April 17, 2017 for information accuracy and freshness.

 Unfortunately, it isn't as easy as it sounds because it can be hard to find what's taking up most of your disk space.
 The easy part is to search for old files and large duplicates such as pictures and movies, and transfer them to an external hard drive or simply delete them if these files are unimportant.
 Also, uninstalling unused programs can save you a good amount of space.
 The hard part, however, is figuring out all the stuff that can be safely erased, and cleaning junk files that reside in your Windows system.

 The best solution is to use a PC cleanup tool, like CleanMyPC.
-It is probably the best cleaner utility out there that can scan every inch of your computer hard drive, and remove files that eat valuable disk space and slow down your PC.
-Plus, it contains several other useful features to maintain Windows system.
+It is the best cleaner utility out there that can scan every corner of your computer hard drive, and remove files that takes up too much valuable disk space thus slow down your PC.
+Plus, it has several other super useful features to keep your Windows PC in shape.

 How to fix it: disable unneeded startup items.

-Today, malicious software and spyware is a big cause of many Windows-based computer issues, including a slow computer.
+Malicious software and spyware continues to be one of the main causes of many PC issues, including a slow computer.
 Also, recently a new kind of malware — adware, tends to slow down your internet surfing by injecting flash ads into web browsers.

 How to fix it: scan and remove any malware.